Yoast/yoast-acf-analysis/README.md

 This Plugin is compatible with the free ACF 4 Version as well as with the PRO Version 5.
 Please be aware that it ignores Pro Add-Ons for Version 4.
 In that case please upgrade to ACF PRO Version 5.

+> If you have issues, please [submit them on GitHub](https://github.com/Yoast/yoast-acf-analysis/issues)

 ## Installation

 Clone the repo into your plugins folder.